 Find time for Yourself

 Even a couple of quiet minutes can make a world of difference, trust me.
-And it doesn’t matter where you find it, try sitting quietly before anyone else wakes up or while they’re getting ready.
-You can even find a few minutes in your car before you head into work - it doesn’t have to be about creating the perfect setting, it’s more about pausing before the day really gets started.
-This is a simple one to try and you’ll be amazed at how much calmer it makes you feel.
+And it doesn’t matter where you find them.
+Sit quietly for a minute or two before anyone else wakes up or while they’re getting ready.
+You can even find a few minutes in your car before you head into work - remember that you don’t need the perfect setting.
+The simple act of pausing before the day gets started helps you to reconnect to yourself and feel much calmer, I encourage you to try it.

-It sounds simple but it changes your entire outlook when you focus on what you’re grateful for.
-I’m sure that there are plenty of things that you’re grateful for every day.
-But how often do you consciously acknowledge them?
+Gratitude is proven to improve our mental health and happiness.
+I’m sure that there are plenty of things that you’re grateful for, but how often do you consciously acknowledge them?
 Try it now by closing your eyes and thinking of 1-3 things that you’re grateful to have in your life.
-In time you may want to start a gratitude journal; there are many beautiful journals to choose from or simply grab your favourite notebook.
+Feels good, doesn’t it?
+In time you may want to start a gratitude journal; there are many beautiful journals to choose from or simply use your favourite notebook.
 Click here to read more on how to develop a gratitude mindset.

-The days of wearing your multi-tasking badge of honour are over.
-I know, it took me a while to accept it too!
-We've all taken pride in being able to handle more than we should and still get it done but the time has come for that stop. (research proved that it never really worked that well anyway).
-Focus is the key to getting anything done efficiently, accurately and with less stress.
+Slowing down doesn’t mean getting less done, in fact, it’s usually the opposite, and all without that rushed and hustled feeling.
+It’s been proven that multi-tasking never really worked and so try embracing the art of focus.
+Keeping your mind on one thing at a time is the key to getting anything done efficiently, accurately and with less stress.
 Take a look at your to do list and allocate time to complete each task in full before moving onto the next.
 Removing distractions such as phones while you work can also be a great help in staying focused and productive.

-It’s important to remember that we’re not striving for the perfect morning, just a slightly improved one.
-Things won’t always run smoothly...and that’s ok.
+It’s important to remember that we’re not striving for the perfect morning, just taking steps forward every day to slightly improve the beginning of our day.
+Things won’t always run smoothly...and that’s okay.
 Showing yourself a little compassion especially when setbacks happen is essential to keeping yourself calm.
 Don’t let your inner critic or perfectionism take over and flood your mind with negativity.
 Be kind to yourself, you’re human and doing your best - take a breath, let it go and smile.
 Here are a few more ways that you can learn to be kinder to yourself.

 Nourish Your Body

 Please don’t eat on the move.
 It doesn’t take long to eat a healthy nourishing breakfast, something that supports your mind and body for the morning ahead.
-Try not to fill up on caffeine and foods that are high in carbohydrates because they’ll only have you reaching for the sugar when you get to work!
-If you can, then spend a few slow minutes enjoying your food but don’t worry too much if some days eating a piece of fruit in the solace of your car is all you can manage - the goal is always progress not perfection!
+Try not to fill up on caffeine and foods that are high in carbohydrates because they’ll only have you reaching for a mid-morning sugary snack.
+If you can, spend a few minutes enjoying your breakfast - don’t worry if some days eating a piece of fruit in the solace of your car is all you can manage - the goal is progress not perfection!

-Lastly and most importantly when you wake up each morning, smile because you’re blessed to have a new day ahead of you and you’re here to enjoy it.
+Lastly and most importantly when you wake up each morning, try to smile because you’re blessed to have a new day ahead of you.

 AUTHOR: LEANNA DOOLIN